Michael Janis

 Lives and works in Washington, DC

-The Fuller Craft Museum in Massachusetts mounted a solo show of Janis’ glass panels and sculpture in 2011, where the museum has his work in their permanent collection.
-His artwork is also in the permanent collection of the Art Institute of Chicago, Florida’s Imagine Museum, the Fort Wayne Museum of Art and the Fuller Craft Museum.
+The Fuller Craft Museum mounted a solo exhibition of Janis’s glass panels and sculpture in 2011, and his work is held in the museum’s permanent collection.
+Additional permanent collections include the Art Institute of Chicago, the Imagine Museum (FL), the Fort Wayne Museum of Art, the Baker Museum, and the American Glass Museum.